Tgigauri/LeverX_HW1/README.md

-And in order to buikd ab executable JAR file run following command: jar cfe Main.jar Main -C . .
+And in order to buikd ab executable JAR file run following command: jar cfe Main.jar Main -C src .

 Then you will be able to run the JAR file java -cp "Main.jar;libs/jansi-2.4.0.jar" Main